ilSommo/spotify-audio-features/report.md

 In addition to Spotify audio features, the presence of each song in the Billboard Hot 100 Chart [1] is also taken into consideration.

-Even though it is not the focus of the present work, using the Billboard data in association with the Spotify features can be particularly interesting, since it can give an insight about the characteristics which are more relevant in making a song a commercial success.
+Even though it is not the focus of the present work, using the Billboard data in association with the Spotify features might be particularly interesting, since it can give an insight about the characteristics which are more relevant in making a song a commercial success.
 For an in-depth analysis, a work by Elena Georgieva, Marcella Suta, and Nicholas Burton [2, 3] is suggested.

 ## Features